byjg/wireguard-ui-setup/README.md

 ## Preparing

-Open the file `wireguard-ui-setup.sh` and edit the parameteres in the begin of the file:
+Open the file `config.env.sample` and edit the parameteres in the file according with your setup and save as `config.env`.

 ```
-export WIREGUARD_UI_VERSION=0.3.7
+export WIREGUARD_UI_VERSION=0.4.0
-export WIREGUARD_UI_PLATFORM=linux-arm64
+export WIREGUARD_UI_PLATFORM=linux-amd64
 export WG_INTERFACE=wg0
 export WG_DIRECTORY=/opt/wireguard-ui
 export WG_ARGS=''